 Studio 5000 Logix Designer

-Copia provides support for Rockwell Studio 5000 Logix Designer v28-v35, with advanced feature support for the following:
+Copia provides support for Rockwell Studio 5000 Logix Designer v21-v36, with advanced feature support for the following:

 When the exported project file is selected in the Web App or Desktop App, Copia displays the project tree structure in a way that's familiar to users of the Rockwell IDE.
 This way, you can easily navigate to a project item or identify differences.

-The following types are currently supported for graphical output and/or change detection:
+The following types are currently supported for graphical output:

-To graphically display the logic and changes to encrypted or encoded data, source protection must be removed.
-This does not apply to Safety Locked code, which is accessible for display.
+To display the logic and changes to encrypted or encoded data, source protection must be removed, otherwise these items will appear as inaccessible.
+This includes projects that are restricted by FactoryTalk Security as well, but this does not apply to Safety Locked code, which is accessible for display.

 There are several options you can manage while viewing your Rockwell files in Copia.